Over the years, I had many local people knock on my door or come up to me to ask whether I was ‘the chicken man’…

 Spending a bit more now to get a house with a droppings board and a large access door will save you hours of struggling in the long run.
-The bare minimum chickens need to be kept dry, out of draughts, safe from predators, and somewhere private to lay eggs.
-Remember, if there is no shade in your chicken run, the house may need to be used for shade by your birds during hot sunny weather too.

 I wrote a separate article on the best bedding material for chickens here.

 So how do you get rid of all that dirty bedding material?

 You can easily make nitrogen-rich compost from chicken manure and bedding materials.
 Straw and cardboard compost far faster and gets onto my vegetable patch quicker!

 The chicken run